tardisx/sunwait/README.md

     Usage: ./sunwait --lat=xxx.yyy --long=aaa.bbb [--offset=60] [--debug] up|down

-You can also provide an offset to allow time, in case you don't want it to be exactly in time with the sunrise/sunset.
-The offset is specified in minutes.
+You can also provide an offset to alter the time, in case you don't want it to be exactly in time with the sunrise/sunset.
+The offset is specified in minutes and can be negative or positive.

 The `--debug` option will show when the script is run and the time it is going to wait for.